 R3-225468 [10] proposes to correct stage 2 description of F1-U tunnels as follows::

-A shared F1-U tunnel is used between the gNB-CU and the gNB-DU for PTM transmission of a MRB, and for the data transmission of a split MRB.
+A shared F1-U tunnel is used between the gNB-CU and the gNB-DU for the data transmission of PTM only MRB, and for the data transmission of a split MRB.
+UE dedicated F1-U tunnels are used between the gNB-CU and the gNB-DU for data forwarding of PTP retransmission and PTP forwarding of an MRB.
+Either shared F1-U tunnel or UE dedicated F1-U tunnel may be used for data transmission of PTP only MRB.
 The gNB-DU assigns the DL GTP-U TEID and provides it to the gNB-CU.
 If E1 is deployed the gNB-CU-CP forwards it to the gNB-CU-UP.

 The intention of the CR is agreed, please find some solution for replacing the term “split MRB”, as this term is not used anymore by RAN2 and provide an update.